petekinnecom/test_launcher/README.md

 #Test Launcher -->

 Test Launcher takes some input and tries to figure out what test you want to run.
 It makes running tests on the command line much easier.
+Test Launcher always outputs the command that it has decided to run so that you can verify that it is running the test you want it to run.

 Test Launcher works with Minitest.
 RSpec support is in its infancy.
 You should try it and let me know!

 ### Usage

 Let's suppose you want to run the test `test_name` in your `blog_post_test.rb`.

 Without Test Launcher, you might type this: